edamontology/edam-browser/paper.md

                 "children": {
                     "type": "array",
                     "items": {"$ref": "#/definitions/EDAMBrowserTerm"}
+                }
-            }   },
+            },
-            "required": ["id","text"],
+            "required": [
+                "id",
+                "text"
+            ],
             "title": "EDAMBrowserTerm"
-}}}
+        }
+    }
+}
 ```

-The resulting file is loaded directly to the EDAM Browser by clicking on the button labelled _Custom_ at the top of its interface, and specifying either a public URL to the file or a local path to load it from.
+The resulting file is loaded directly to the EDAM Browser by clicking on the button labelled _Custom_ at the top of its interface, and specifying either a public URL to the file or a local path to load it from (cf Fig. 3).

 ![Providing a custom ontology](paper_resources/custom_ontology.png)